Author: TheThorium.Network

 For instance did you know that 1 January 1894 was the birth date of Dr. Satyendra Nath Bose, famous for his work in quantum mechanics and the Bose-Einstein condensate.

-Satyendra Nath Bose was a Bengali mathematician and physicist specializing in theoretical physics.
+Satyendra Nath Bose was a Bengali mathematician and physicist specialising in theoretical physics.
 He is best known for his work on quantum mechanics in the early 1920s, in developing the foundation for Bose statistics and the theory of the Bose condensate.

 Bose-Einstein Condensation